m3m3n70/insight/README.md

 1v9r65I398iSNPm
 ```

-Go to the "Buckets" project and start adding tasks
+Start adding tasks to projects

 ## TODO
 1. Refactor all the things!
+Add gulp and better directory structure
 2. Move project and api key to environment variables
 3. Style it all
 4. Add more advanced visualizations